 - Minutes PSM Committee Meeting October 24, 2013 and attachments

 - Agenda PSM Committee Meeting February 20, 2014

-The PSM Subject Division has released several publications and tools with the goal of reducing the likelihood and consequences of process-related incidents and improving performance through the understanding and application of PSM.
+The PSM Subject Division has released several publications with the goal of reducing the likelihood and consequences of process-related incidents and improving performance through the understanding and application of PSM.

 PSM Standard, 1st Edition

 This Standard identifies the requirements of a management system that will address the scope of issues covered by PSM for facilities handling or storing potentially hazardous materials.
 It should be used in conjunction with the PSM Guide, which briefly explains the meaning of the elements and components.

 The questions in the PSM Audit Protocol have been prepared as a master audit tool that can be used to establish whether an organization is meeting the requirements of the PSM Standard.

 The PSM Standard Audit Protocol Workbook is a tool to assist auditors in organizing and carrying out an audit, including scheduling, opening and closing day activities, and arrangement of audit questions by organizational responsibilities.